electrotype/vscode-windows-explorer-context-menu/README.md

 It is triggered by the *"Windows Explorer Context Menu"* option in the context menu of files and folders from the *Explorer* pane.

-Of course it only work on Windows.
+Of course it only works on Windows.

 ## Installation